 In common usage, a cluster denotes a set of objects (eg individuals) in a small group (see also the definition in Section 2.7).
-In statistics, cluster analysis aims to identify clusters among the observations, based on the similarity of their outcomes and possibly on their physical distance.
+In statistics, cluster analysis aims to identify clusters among the observations, based on the similarity of their outcomes and possibly their physical distance.
 Our usage of clustered data is similar but does not pertain to cluster analysis.
 We think of clusters as observations that share some common features (that are not explicitly taken into account by explanatory variables in a model).
 This type of clustering is always derived from the data structure, of which the most common example is a hierarchical data structure.
 It is usually expected to lead to dependence between the responses of observations in a group (or cluster) because the shared feature makes the outcomes 'more similar' than otherwise.
-Thus, 2 alternative and occasionally encountered terms for these data are hierarchical data structures as well).
+Thus, two alternative and occasionally encountered terms for these data are hierarchical data and correlated data (although the latter term is more general and may refer to other data structures as well).

-Before proceeding, recall that statistical dependence between observations (for example, Y_1 and Y_2) is measured by covariance or correlation (which equals the covariance divided by the respective standard deviations):
+Before proceeding, recall that statistical dependence between observations (for example, $Y_1$ and $Y_2$ ) is measured by covariance or correlation (which equals the covariance divided by the respective standard deviations):

-$$\rho = \operatorname{corr}(Y_1, Y_2) = \frac{\operatorname{cov}(Y_1, Y_2)}{\operatorname{SD}(Y_1)\operatorname{SD}(Y_2)}, \quad \text{where } -1 \le \rho \le 1$$
+$$\rho = \operatorname{corr}(Y_1, Y_2) = \frac{\operatorname{cov}(Y_1, Y_2)}{\operatorname{SD}(Y_1)\operatorname{SD}(Y_2)}, \quad \text{where } -1 \le \rho \le 1$$ Eq 20.1

-Eq 20.1

-Similarity between observations corresponds to positive values of ρ and the dependence increases the further the value is from zero.
+Similarity between observations corresponds to positive values of $\rho$ and the dependence increases the further the value is from zero.